EthanDM/aico/README.md

    npm link
    ```

-### Setting up your OpenAI API Key
+## Setting up your OpenAI API Key

 AICO requires an OpenAI API key to function.
+You can get one from [OpenAI's website](https://platform.openai.com/api-keys).
 You have two options to provide it:

 1. **Recommended: Save it in your configuration** (one-time setup)